 Multiple companies have previously explored and drilled within the San Javier property position, including Servicios Industriales Peñoles S.A. de C.V., Phelps Dodge, Outukumpu Oyj and Constellation Copper.
 Notably, the San Javier property has not been actively worked since 2007.
 Approximately 30,000 meters of drilling has been completed to date in three separate zones, two of which contain historic resource estimates which Barksdale believes can be used as a guide for future exploration drilling.
 However, the Company is not treating these historical estimates as current mineral resources and such estimates should not be relied upon.
-Barksdale's technical team and "qualified person" (as defined in National Instrument 43-101) are currently performing work to verify or replace these historic estimates at San Javier as current mineral resources.
+Barksdale's technical team and "qualified person" (as defined in National Instrument 43-101) are currently performing work to verify or reclassify these historic estimates at San Javier as current mineral resources.
 In November 2022 Barksdale's technical team and qualified person prepared an initial resource estimate at Cerro Verde as part of the San Javier copper-gold project based on the historic drilling performed between 2006 and 2021 (see below).

 Mineralization at Cerro Verde, the most densely drilled zone (~90% of historic drilling), consists of structurally controlled hydrothermal breccias, stockworks, and veins that have intense specular hematite associated with copper mineralization.

-The mineralization has been characterized by previous operators as typical of an iron-oxide-copper-gold ("IOGC") system, which generally exhibit structurally controlled mineralization.
+The mineralization has been characterized by previous operators as a classic iron-oxide-copper-gold ("IOGC") type deposit system, which generally exhibits structurally controlled mineralization.
 Previous exploration activity was focused on delineating near-surface oxidized mineralization, for the purpose of bulk mining.
 Hence, the structurally controlled high-grade mineralization that was encountered was never adequately followed-up on and thus represents a significant opportunity for Barksdale.
-Additionally, gold-dominant oxide mineralization, as well as deeper occurring copper-gold sulfide mineralization has been encountered historically and requires additional investigation.
-Sulfide mineralization has been encountered historically and requires addition.
 Barksdale completed a 5,000-meter Phase I core drilling campaign and metallurgical testing program in 2021.
 In November 2022, the Company announced its maiden resource at Cerro Verde that included approximately 419 million pounds of contained copper within measured and indicated categories.
 See "Geological Summary - Exploration and Evaluation Properties - San Antonio Property" below for further details regarding this maiden resource at Cerro Verde.